This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 Stamp duty is payable on instruments as opposed to transactions.
 Unless an instrument that is stampable has been duly stamped, it cannot be admitted into evidence at court (and will thus be unenforceable) or registered at the Land Registry.

 In addition, land and property tax is payable on the assessed value of every house and every acre of land in the BVI.
 The annual rates of land tax vary between landowners who are belongers and non-belongers.
-House tax is assessed at 1.5% of the annual rentable value of the house.
+Land tax for non-belongers is US$50 per half acre or less, US$150 for more than a half-acre but less than an acre and any additional acre will be taxed at an additional US$50 per year (the rates are lower for belongers).
+For leasehold property non-belongers pay 1.5 % of the purchase price plus the first 20 years of rent (for belongers the rate is 1%).
+House tax is assessed at 1.5% of the annual rentable value of the house and applies to both belongers and non-belongers alike.

 Are taxes other than those described above imposed on individuals and, if so, how do they apply?